SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

    * `SOAR_TOKEN`
 1. Obtain the `SOAR_URL` by clicking **?** at the top of the Cloud SOAR UI and navigating to **API Documentation**.
 Note the **Servers** value and remove `/v3/` from the end of the URL.
 The bridge cannot currently be registered to a Cloud SOAR instance with the `/v3/` API.

-And you can set this optional parameter (do not include spaces & less than 20 characters): `ALIAS`
+And you can set this optional parameter (do not include spaces and must be less than 20 characters): `ALIAS`

 An example of a configuration file would be:
 <!-- This example differs from that for the Automation Service bridge -->